Type species: Ambulyx rubricosa Walker, 1856.

 Holarctic; eastern Palaearctic region.
 Pleistocene refuge: Monocentric -- Manchurian refuge.

 Wingspan: 57--82mm.
-Very like a species of Smerinthus, but with the forewing colours predominantly green and grey; however, there is a recessive northern form in which all green coloration is replaced by brown.
-All three specimens from Xinjiang Province, China (in the collection of the Shihezi Agricultural College) were of this brown form eversmannii (Eversmann, 1854b).
+Very like Smerinthus kindermannii Lederer, 1853, but with the forewing colours predominantly green and grey; however, there is a northern recessive female form in which all green coloration is replaced by brown (f. eversmanni (Eversmann, 1854)).
+All three specimens from Xinjiang Province, China (in the collection of the Shihezi Agricultural College (SACS)) were of this brown form (Pittaway & Kitching, 2000).

 LARVA: Full-fed 60--80mm.